achristen/Meteobike/readme.md

 ### Testing the wireless network

 Test the communication with another device (your laptop or smartphone).
 First activate VNC.
 Go to settings, and enable "VNC".
-You can also enable SSH, VNC und I2C.
+You can also enable SSH und I2C.

 ![SCS_connections.png](SCS_connections.png)